7:00am PT by Natalie Jarvey, Lesley Goldberg

 The longtime AT&T executive has spent the better part of the last year lining up the executive team that will help make it possible for the company to join Netflix, Amazon, Apple, Disney and NBCUniversal in the streaming wars when it launches its direct-to-consumer offering at the end of the year.

-The product that will be released this year will be a beta version, with the ad-supported offering and original programming not expected to roll out until 2020.
 Ahead of the streamer's launch, here's a guide to the people in charge and the original programming they're buying.

 TOP DECISION MAKERS